North Korea fires another missile into sea in resumption of weapons testing, South Korea says

 Posted December 17, 2023 6:47 pm.

-SEOUL, South Korea (AP) — North Korea fired a second ballistic missile into the sea off the coast of South Korea on Monday, the South Korean military said.
+SEOUL, South Korea (AP) — North Korea fired a second ballistic missile into the sea off its east coast Monday, the South Korean military said.

-The military said in a statement only that the launch was made Monday morning without giving further details.
+The South Korean military said in a statement only that the launch was made Monday morning, and gave no further details, such as how far the weapon flew.

+Japan’s Defense Ministry also said it detected a suspected ballistic missile launch by North Korea.

-The launch came hours after South Korea reported North Korea conducting a short-range ballistic missile test into the sea in a resumption of its weapons testing activities.
+The launch came hours after South Korea reported North Korea conducting a short-range ballistic missile test into the sea in a resumption of its weapons testing activities in about a month.

 Observers said the North’s back-to-back launches were likely a protest against the moves by South Korea and the United States to bolster their nuclear deterrence plans in the face of North Korea’s evolving nuclear threats.